 |Intercultural New Student Orientation:

 The Office of Alumni Relations & Parent Program sponsors an informative orientation for parents of new first-time students and transfers with less than 30 credit hours.
-Parents will check in Monday morning, August 12, on the upper level of the Kinlaw Library, and Parent Orientation will conclude by 5 p.m. on Tuesday, August 13.
+Parents will check in Tuesday morning, August 12, on the upper level of the Kinlaw Library, and Parent Orientation will conclude by 5 p.m. on Wednesday, August 13.
 Check out the complete schedule for additional program details.
 Information on lodging for parents is also available.
-For additional information about Parent Orientation, call 859-858-3511, x2167.
+For additional information about Parent Orientation, call 859-858-3511, Heather Tyner.